-Some more good news about these visitors is that two of their favourite meals are rats and mice, which makes them great pest controllers.
-A Diamond Python is an ambush predator and will often wait for days until a small animal gets close enough for it to strike out and grab its prey unawares.
+Two of the Diamond Pythons favourite meals are rats and mice, which makes them great pest controllers.
+A Diamond Python is an ambush predator and will often wait for days until a small animal gets close enough for it to strike out and grab its prey.
 It then squeezes the animal until it suffocates and then swallows it whole.

 Diamond Pythons breed during spring.
-In November to December the mum will lay her eggs in a nest.
-She will usually lay around 10 to 30 eggs which she curls around to protect them from predators.
-Mum python will also create heat for the incubating eggs by shivering and shaking while coiled around them.
-This is very rare parental care for a snake, making the Diamond Python extra special.
+From November to December the female will lay her eggs in a nest.
+She will usually lay around 10 to 30 eggs which she curls around to protect them from predators and will also create heat for the incubating eggs by shivering and shaking while coiled around them.

 Male Diamond Pythons have a big home range of around 45 hectares and females have a range of around 20 hectares.
-If this buddy does pop up in your garden don’t worry as they are always on the move and won’t stay in one place indefinitely.
-They live up to around 20 years so if you spot a Diamond Python more than once, even if it was years apart, it could be the same buddy.
+They are always on the move and won't stay in one place indefinitely.
+They live up to around 20 years so if you spot a Diamond Python more than once, even if it was years apart, it could be the same one.

-Even if you feel confident that a snake you’ve spotted is a Diamond Python never pick them up or get too close, or try to shoo them.
+Even if you feel confident that a snake you've spotted is a Diamond Python never pick them up or get too close.
 These pythons might not have venom but their fangs will still hurt if you get bitten.
-There are also some snakes out there that are poisonous so it’s not worth taking the risk.
+There are also some snakes out there that are poisonous so it's not worth taking the risk.
 You can call a snake catcher if you would like to have the snake removed.

-Diamond Pythons are more common visitors to backyards that have aviaries, chickens, rabbits and guinea pigs because all these animals appear as potential food to pythons.
-If you really don’t want these buddies sticking around, make sure the enclosures for your pets don’t have any holes larger than a 20 cent coin, to stop the snakes from poking around.
+Diamond Pythons more commonly visit backyards that have aviaries, chickens, rabbits and guinea pigs because all these animals appear as potential food to pythons.
+If you really don't want these buddies sticking around, make sure the enclosures for your pets don't have any holes larger than a 20 cent coin, to stop the snakes from getting in.